EternityForest/hardlinep2p/README.md

 #### Other approaches

-Since 95% isn't enough, some kind if DHT or discovery server is obviously going to be needed.
-Coming soon!
+Since 95% isn't enough, servers also advertise using OpenDHT, and clients use Jami's DHT proxy to make lookups, but only if everything else fails.

 ### Security